Debt

 If you have lost your debit card, you must report the loss to your card issuer.
 Timely reports can limit consumer liability!
 The Electronic Fund Transfer Act protects consumers against stolen or lost debit cards as long as they make reports promptly.

-You cannot be held responsible for more than the total cost of unauthorized purchases or $50 (depending on which amount is less).
-To report a stolen or lost debit card, call customer service.
 An agent will ask you for details, such as when and where you assume the loss occurred.
 The financial institution will typically issue a new card through the mail.
 However, you may be able to pick up a new card in person at a local branch.
 It may take a few business days for the bank to issue a refund to your bank account.

 How To Get Your Money Back From Unauthorized Online Transactions

 Suppose you have not lost your debit card but notice unusual transactions on your bank statement.
-In that case, your account information may have gotten stolen.
+In that case, your account information may have been stolen.
 It’s critical to notify your financial institution right away!

 The bank agent will ask for the transaction date, amount, and additional details.
 You will receive a new debit card through the mail or in person.
 The bank will issue a refund within a few days, but they will continue investigating.